Utah hunters asked to help endangered California condors with ongoing program | Gephardt Daily

 The Hunters Helping Condors program launched in Utah in 2011 to help recover these enormous birds.
 California condors were listed in 1967 under the precursor to the Endangered Species Act, and by 1982, only 23 were left in the world (one of which was in captivity).
 Due to the steep decline of the population, the remaining wild condors were captured and held in captivity for safekeeping, which gave rise to a tremendously successful captive breeding program that has allowed for reintroduction of the endangered birds back to the wild.

 The population now numbers more than 500 birds, with over half of those flying free in the wild.
 There are currently 95 condors in the wild Arizona/Utah population.
-This collaborative effort demonstrates one of the ways that hunters are leading the way in wildlife conservation.

 “Lead poisoning is the leading cause of death for free-flying condors in Utah and Arizona,” said Russell Norvell, DWR Avian Conservation Program coordinator.
 “The primary source of that lead is the remains of shot animals, a common meal for condors and other scavenging wildlife.
 The Hunters Helping Condors program is helping to reduce lead exposure, which is helping in the recovery of these unique birds that play an important role in the ecosystem.”